-For today’s Did You Know fun food facts we will look at Lemon Meringue Pie.
+For today’s Did You Know we will look at Lemon Meringue Pie fun facts.

-The Facts: Lemon meringue pie is a type of baked pie, usually served for dessert, made with a crust usually made of shortcrust or shortbread pastry, lemon curd filling and a fluffy meringue topping.
-Lemon meringue pie is prepared with a bottom pie crust, with the meringue is directly on top of the lemon filling.
-No upper crust is used, as in a cherry pie.
+Lemon Meringue Fun Facts.
+Lemon meringue pie is a type of baked pie, made with a crust usually made of shortcrust or shortbread pastry, lemon curd filling and a fluffy meringue topping.
+Also it is prepared with a bottom pie crust.
+The meringue is placed directly on top of the lemon filling.
+No upper crust is used.

 - The Quakers generally receive credit for inventing lemon custard in the late 1700s.
 Philadelphian Elizabeth Coane Goodfellow, a pastry chef, businesswoman, and cooking school founder, who arrived in Philadelphia in 1806, expanded on lemon custard and invented lemon meringue pie.